 No longer are we shadow boxing or sulking in offence towards God because of what we’re going through.
-Instead we are able to discern how God is at work in our life, how He is using those circumstances we are facing, how He is using it to refine us and, ultimately, what sort of response He is looking for us to give.
+Instead, we are able to discern how God is at work in our lives, how He is using those circumstances we are facing, how He is using it to refine us and, ultimately, what sort of response He is looking for us to give.

 It might be to repent.

 It might be to “be still” and trust Him.

 It might be to prophesy His truth.